 If you wonder whether you can freeze some leftover tortillas from the party you gave yesterday, then this is the right article for you.
 Tortillas taste so lovely when they are fresh and warm, but at one point, you just need to stop eating, despite having some left.

 While tortillas need the soft and fresh taste and feeling to make the meal really delicious and authentic, it is still possible to freeze them if you adhere to a few simple but critical aspects.

 In this article, I will tell you which tortillas you can freeze and what is the best way to do it, and how to defrost them later so that you will get the best feeling of freshness and taste.
 Furthermore, get some good advice on how to store and freeze food in general.

 What Are Tortillas?

 Tortillas look like skinny pancakes that are round and as large as normal dining plates.
-Being made from wheat and corn flour, they have a significant, unique taste.
+Being made from wheat and corn flour, tortillas have different styles with a significant, unique taste.

-Tortillas bought ready-to-eat in a supermarket are usually dry and will soften a little if they are heated up in the oven.
+You’ll find various ready-made tortilla chips in supermarkets; they are usually dry and will soften a little if they are heated up in the oven.
 Homemade tortillas are naturally soft, simply due to the fact that they are very fresh, supposing you managed to follow the recipe.

 In addition, they are also known in the Enchiladas, which are filled already, and are served ready-to-eat in restaurants, often gratinated with cheese and accompanied with rice, beans, various dips, and guacamole.